 Note: Includes products or services ordered using the internet via any device, regardless of the method of payment of fulfilment; excludes travel and event tickets, payments such as bill pay, taxes or money transfers, food services and drinking place sales, gambling and other vice good sales.

-One of several sectors to have benefited from this disruption is logistic infrastructure.
-Amazon is in the process of developing some nine million square metres of warehouse space in the US, offering Prime customers two-day delivery at no additional cost while operating with a third fewer days of inventory than conventional retailers.
-Against this backdrop it is no surprise that more than 15,000 physical retail stores closed in the US between 2017 and 2019.
+One of several sectors to have benefited from eCommerce disruption is logistic infrastructure.
+In the recent past Amazon developed some 9 million square metres of warehouse space in the US, offering Prime customers two-day delivery at no additional cost while operating with a third fewer days of inventory than conventional retailers.

 eCommerce meets artificial intelligence

-But artificial intelligence is not only increasing network reach.
-It is also at the heart of customising eCommerce offerings, as services become increasingly personalised with the use of big data.
+Artificial intelligence (AI) is not only increasing network reach, it is also at the heart of customising eCommerce offerings as services become increasingly personalised with the use of big data.
 By analysing online user traffic, eCommerce giants are able to personalise offers, enhance engagement and increase customer loyalty.

 The future of eCommerce and the internet

-Meanwhile, eCommerce businesses continue to capture and shape new retail markets in emerging markets.
-With an estimated three billion potential buyers in emerging markets gaining access to the internet by 2022, new internet connectivity will be a key driver of eCommerce sales over the next decade.
+Meanwhile, eCommerce businesses continue to capture and shape new retail markets in emerging markets, with an estimated 3 billion potential buyers in emerging markets gaining access to the internet by 2022.
+New internet connectivity will therefore be a key driver of eCommerce sales over the next decade.